 \section{Abstract}

-Sorting is needed in many application domains.
-The data is read from memory and sent to a general purpose processor or application specific hardware for sorting.
+Sorting data is needed in many application domains.
+Traditionally, the data is read from memory and sent to a general-purpose processor or application-specific hardware for sorting.
 The sorted data is then written back to the memory.
-Reading/writing data from/to memory and transferring data between memory and processing unit incur a large latency and energy overhead.
-In this work, we develop, to the best of our knowledge, the first architectures for in-memory sorting of data.
+Reading/writing data from/to memory and transferring data between memory and processing unit incur significant latency and energy overhead.
+In this work, we develop the first architectures for in-memory sorting of data to the best of our knowledge.
 We propose two architectures.
-The first architecture is applicable to the conventional format of representing data, weighted binary radix.
-The second architecture is proposed for the developing unary processing systems where data is encoded as uniform unary bit-streams.
+The first architecture is applicable to the conventional format of representing data, i.e., weighted binary radix.
+The second architecture is proposed for developing unary processing systems, where data is encoded as uniform unary bit-streams.
 As we present, each of the two architectures has different advantages and disadvantages, making one or the other more suitable for a specific application.
 However, the common property of both is a significant reduction in the processing time compared to prior sorting designs.
-Our evaluations show on average 37$\times$ and 138$\times$ energy reduction for binary and unary designs, respectively, as compared to conventional CMOS off-memory sorting systems in a 45nm technology.
+Our evaluations show on average 37$\times$ and 138$\times$ energy reduction for binary and unary designs, respectively, compared to conventional CMOS off-memory sorting systems in a 45nm technology.
 We designed a $3\times3$ and a $5\times5$ Median filter using the proposed sorting solutions, which we used for processing $64\times64$ pixel images.
 Our results show a reduction of 14$\times$ and 634$\times$ in energy and latency, respectively, with the proposed binary, and 5.6$\times$ and 152$\times10^3$ in energy and latency with the proposed unary approach compared to those of the off-memory binary and unary designs for the 3$\times$3 Median filtering system.